2001 Biggin Hill Airshow crashes: Crew

-Piloting the Vampire was Sir Kenneth Hayr (66), a former New Zealand born fighter pilot and Cadet Warrant Officer of the No 3 (City of Auckland) Squadron, Air Training Corps.
-He eventually went on to join the Royal Air Force in the 1950s, becoming an Air Commodore and later the Inspector of RAF Flight Safety in 1976.
+Piloting the Vampire was Sir Kenneth Hayr (66), a New Zealand born former fighter pilot and retired air marshal in the Royal Air Force.
+He had been a Cadet Warrant Officer in the No 3 (City of Auckland) Squadron, Air Training Corps.
+He eventually went on to join the Royal Air Force in the 1950s, rising to senior rank and later serving as the Inspector of RAF Flight Safety in 1976.
 Hayr was responsible for overseeing the RAF's role in the re-capture of the Falkland Islands.
 On the day of the display Hayr, with a total of 4,398 flying hours (185 of those with the Vampire), would be pilot-in-command, sitting in the left seat of the Vampire.
 Accompanying him was Jonathan Kerr (33), a safety pilot who had been allocated to the Vampire by the Civil Aviation Authority due to the circumstances following the incident with the Venom that morning.

 Bell P-63 Kingcobra

 Aircraft

 The Bell P-63 Kingcobra used in the display of June 3 was assembled in 1944, at the end of the Second World War.
 The aircraft was stationed with the United States Air Force under serial number 42-69097.
 It was built to conventional standard as a single seat aircraft.
 After completing its service in the US Air Force, the Kingcobra was sold under new civil registration N52113 in 1947, beginning its career as an air racer craft.
 It remained as a racer for the next four decades, changing hands multiple times but keeping the same registration (N52113), before finally being sold to Patina Ltd in Jersey with civil registration G-BTWR in 1991.
-At this time the Kingcobra was completely rebuilt, with a new zero-timed 1,325 horsepower liquid-cooled Allison V1710-117 piston engine located behind the pilot, gearbox and propeller.
+At this time the Kingcobra was completely rebuilt, with a new zero-timed 1325 hp liquid-cooled Allison V1710-117 piston engine located behind the pilot, gearbox and propeller.

 Crew

-Red Arrows pilot and British Airways captain Guy Bancroft-Wilson (43) was flying the Kingcobra on the day of its display, having began flight training whilst serving.
+Red Arrows pilot and British Airways captain Guy Bancroft-Wilson (43) was flying the Kingcobra on the day of its display, having begun flight training whilst serving.
 Bancroft-Wilson finished a three year tour as part of the Red Arrows, flying Hawk aircraft, continuing to fly professionally thereafter.
-Despite only having 13 hours of flying experience with the Kingcobra, Bancroft-Wilson had accumulated 7730 hours of flying time overall.
+Despite only having 13 hours of flying experience with the Kingcobra, Bancroft-Wilson had accumulated 7,730 hours of flying time overall.
 He also held a display authorisation for a Cat C aircraft (the Kingcobra being of this category).
 This requires the pilot perform a minimum of three display sequence practices in an aircraft of the same category, not preceding 90 days before the day of the public display.
 Bancroft-Wilson had flown 30 minutes of dual instruction in a Texan Harvard, 25 minutes of display exercise in the Kingcobra two days before the airshow display and the display itself on June 2.
 These were not recorded in his pilot logbook however, instead being recorded as completed by Patina Ltd.